Welcome to the Faculty of Mathematics and Computing

 At Key Stage 5, students have the opportunity to considerably deepen their understanding of the subject by completing the AQA A Level Computer Science course.
 This A Level specification covers a lot of material not normally studied until undergraduate level so will thoroughly prepare students for studying a degree in computer science and other related subjects.

-Students will also learn:
+Year 12 students will also learn:

 - how computers represent data using binary and compare different methods for doing so

 - how computer systems, including the processor, work